-Following any approval of the Section 75W Application, a single stage invited competitive design process / multiple invited competitive design processes is proposed to be undertaken.
+Following any approval of the Section 75W Application, a minimum of at least one invited competitive design process is proposed to be undertaken.

-No additional floor space or height (beyond that approved under the Concept Plan) will be available as a result of undertaking the competitive design process.
+No additional floor space or height (beyond that approved under the Concept Plan) will be available as a result of undertaking a competitive design process.

-3.1 Extent and location of the competitive design process
+3.1 Number, extent and location of the competitive design process